They can be found at: Legislative Information System

 Most of these seem to be promoting solar or renewables at some level.
 Sierra Club is lobbying for HB's 129, 312, 433, 448, 657, and SB 382.
 I wrote short statements of why I thought they should be promoted or passed and sent them to my legislators.

-Who's My Legislator if you don't know who they are - districts have changed this year) and express your own opinions about these bills.
+I hope you will contact your legislators (you can use Who's My Legislator if you don't know who they are - districts have changed this year) and express your own opinions about these bills.

 Two of the bills (or pairs of bills) seem to me to favor Dominion , and I opposed them or reasons I give below.

-, SB 492.
+HB 232 and its twin, SB 492.
 These would allow thermal energy to count for RPS as well as electrical.

 HB 1102 and its twin, SB 413, which would allow utilities to count money spent for renewables R&D toward RPS, up to 20%.